Lipigem (Gemfibrozil)

 Alcohol & Driving

-Be careful with alcohol consumption and driving while taking Lipigem, as it can affect you in different ways.
+Be cautious with alcohol consumption and driving while taking Lipigem.

 Alcohol